Sumwunn/KeyboardShortcutsFix/README.md

-## [PC] Keyboard Shortcuts Fix - Skyrim SE
+## [PC] Keyboard Shortcuts Fix - Skyrim SE/AE

 **What is this?**

 It's a plugin I made that enables keyboard shortcuts by patching SkyrimSE.exe during runtime.
 It's designed to be version independent.
 Alt-F4, volume keys, it just works!

 **How to install**

 1. Install my Dll Loader manually -OR- SKSE64.
-2. If using the dll loader version: copy the plugin folder to Skyrim SE's Data folder.
-3. If using the SKSE64 version: copy the SKSE folder to Skyrim SE's Data folder.
+2. Install this mod via your mod manager.
+3. Refer to these images (1﻿, 2﻿) to make sure it's installed correctly.
-3. Play!
+4. Play!

 **How to uninstall**

-1. Uninstall via NMM or manually:
+1. Uninstall via your mod manager.

-- If using dll loader version, delete KeyboardShortcutsFix.dll, KeyboardShortcutsFix.dll_Exports.txt & KeyboardShortcutsFix.ini from Data\Plugins\Sumwunn.
-- If using SKSE64 version, delete KeyboardShortcutsFix.dll & KeyboardShortcutsFix.ini from Data\SKSE\Plugins.
+**How to install (MANUALLY)**

+1. Install my Dll Loader manually -OR- SKSE64.
+2. Copy the Plugins & SKSE folder to Skyrim SE's Data folder (SKSE folder is only required if you are not using my dll loader).
+3. Refer to these images (1﻿, 2﻿) to make sure it's installed correctly.
+4. Play!

+**How to uninstall (MANUALLY)**

+1. Delete:
+    ﻿Data\Plugins\KeyboardShortcutsFix.dll
+    ﻿Data\Plugins\KeyboardShortcutsFix.ini
+    ﻿Data\Plugins\KeyboardShortcutsFix.dll_Exports.txt
+    ﻿Data\Plugins\KeyboardShortcutsFix.log (if present)
+    ﻿Data\SKSE\Plugins\KeyboardShortcutsFixLoader.dll

 **Options**:
 KeyboardShortcutsFix.ini located in Data\Plugins\Sumwunn contains these options: